 Getting your class to create a podcast has lots of educational benefits.
 They can research their subject, write out their script and then record it, making sure to add lots of scary sound effects to give it a seasonal twist!
 Here’s an example.

 All of the writing ideas and examples mentioned above have been shared on Pobble by teachers from around the world.
-With a Forever Free account you can access these and hundreds of thousands more.
+With a Pobble account, you can access these and hundreds of thousands more.
 It’s the world’s largest bank of children's handwritten work, sorted by age, genre and topic.
 Ideal for exemplification, finding ideas and lesson inspiration!